4cecoder/img/README.md

 3. Install the program: `sudo make clean install` or `sudo ./install.sh`

 ## Usage
-To start the program, run: `img .` to cycle through images in the current directory or specify a full directory path: `img ~/Pictures/`
+To start the program, run: `img .` to cycle through images in the current directory

+Or specify a full directory path: `img ~/Pictures/`

 ## Controls
 - `J` and `K` keys to cycle through images